Babbitt (alloy): Modern Babbitt bearings

 Until the mid-1950s, poured Babbitt bearings were common in automotive applications.
 The Babbitt was poured into the block or caps using a form.
-Tin-based Babbitts were used as they could stand up to the impact loads found on the connecting rods and crankshaft.
+Tin-based Babbitts were used, as they could stand up to the impact loads found on the connecting rods and crankshaft.
 The poured Babbitt bearings were kept thin.
 The rods and caps would have shims that could be peeled off as the Babbitt wore down.
-Ford was known to use two .002" on each cap and Babbitt that was 86% tin, 7% copper, 7% antimony (see the KRW catalogs for the Model T).
-Steel shims were used as the brass shims used today tend to compress over time contributing to shorter bearing life.
+Ford was known to use two 0.002" on each cap and Babbitt that was 86% tin, 7% copper, and 7% antimony (see the KRW catalogs for the Model T).
+Steel shims were used, as the brass shims used today tend to compress over time, contributing to shorter bearing life.
 The poured Babbitt bearings commonly get over 50,000 miles of use before needing replacement.
 Poured Babbitt bearings are also known to fail gracefully, allowing the car to be driven for extended periods of time.
 The failed bearing is not likely to damage the crankshaft.

-In more modern practice, the crankshaft and connecting rod big end bearings in a modern automobile engine are made of a replaceable steel shell, keyed to the bearing caps.
+The crankshaft and connecting-rod big-end bearings in current automobile engines are made of a replaceable steel shell, keyed to the bearing caps.
 The inner surface of the steel shell is plated with a coating of bronze, which is in turn coated with a thin layer of Babbitt metal as the bearing surface.

 The process of laying down this layer of metal is known as Babbitting.